earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

 I love this kind of stuff, the if/else control flow I already knew can work as a expression and simplify code without needing any new syntax, it just follows how assignment already works.

-Some people don't like this and prefer ternary operators, but I honestly think and hope that it's just inertia and that simple readability that falls out of this expression focus continues to spread. ( But, I understand that readability is highly subject and somewhat about familiarity so I'm not holding my breath. )
+Some people don't like this and prefer ternary operators, but I honestly think and hope that it's just inertia and that simple readability that falls out of this expression focus continues to spread. ( But, I understand that readability is highly subjective and somewhat about familiarity so I'm not holding my breath. )

 These if expressions of course work in all the languages we touched on so far.